strozw/sample-many-rules-styled-components/README.md

 ### `workspaces/normal`

-Using recent styled-components v5 applications
+use recent styled-components v5 applications

 ### `workspaces/fixed-insert-rules`

-Using insert rules perfomance imploved styled-components.
+Use [this branch](https://github.com/strozw/styled-components/tree/fix-insertRules-performance-in-TextTag) and use performance improved styled components about insert rules in development.

 ## How

 1. `yarn`
 2. `yarn start`
-3. open 2 react app
+3. open 2 react app automaticaly
+ * `workspaces/normal` open at `http://localhost:3000`.
+ * `workspaces/fixed-insert-rules` open at `http://localhost:3100`.